grafana/writers-toolkit/docs/sources/structure/topic-types/landing-page/index.md

    logo: /media/docs/grafana-cloud/alerting-and-irm/grafana-icon-alerting.svg
    height: 24
    ```

    {{< admonition type="note" >}}

    - Start each description with a verb.

      If left empty, the description for the tile is automatically inherited from the short description front matter in the linked page.
 The descriptions in the front matter, however, are often short and it might be a good idea to add more context, making sure they all start with a verb for consistency.

-   - If you are creating a landing page that appears in both Cloud and OSS, use a relative path, for example, ./set-up.
+   - If you are creating a landing page that appears in both Cloud and OSS, use a relative path, for example, `./set-up/`.

    - Icons are only required for products.
-If you do not have an icon, delete `logo` from the front matter.
+If you don't have an icon, delete `logo` from the front matter.

    {{< /admonition >}}

-1. To display the banner at the top of the page, add {{</* docs/hero-simple key="hero" */>}} after the front matter.
+1. To display the banner at the top of the page, add `{{</* docs/hero-simple key="hero" */>}}` after the front matter.
+This needs to come before the first heading.
-1. Add the ## Overview header and your content.
+1. Add the `## Overview` heading and your content.
-1. Add the ## Explore header and this syntax {{</* card-grid key="cards" type="simple" */>}} to display the tiles below.
+1. Add the `## Explore` heading and this syntax `{{</* card-grid key="cards" type="simple" */>}}` to display the tiles below.
 1. Save your topic and build your documentation to review your changes.